Nocatee, Florida

-Nocatee /ˈnɒkətiː/ is an unincorporated planned community located primarily in northern St. Johns County, Florida and a census-designated place (CDP).
+Nocatee /ˈnɒkətiː/ is an unincorporated planned community and census-designated place (CDP) located primarily in northern St. Johns County, Florida.
+The population was 22,503 at the 2020 census, up from 4,524 at the 2010 census, an increase of nearly 400%.
+It is part of the Jacksonville, Florida Metropolitan Statistical Area.
+As of 2025, the community consists of fifty neighborhoods, some of which are specialized for certain age groups.
 The community blends a variety of neighborhoods with schools, parks, recreation, offices, shopping, and restaurants.
-As of 2020, the community consists of twenty-two neighborhoods, some of which are specialized for certain age groups.
-Part of the development lies within Jacksonville in Duval County.
+Part of the development lies within Jacksonville city limits in Duval County, although the CDP lies entirely within St. Johns County.
 It is near Ponte Vedra Beach in Florida's First Coast region and sits on 13323 acres of land.
 It was approved in 2001 as a Development of Regional Impact (DRI) under Section 380.06 of the Florida Statutes.

-In addition, Nocatee is just a few minutes away from pristine beaches, golf courses, business parks and major airports in downtown Jacksonville and St. Augustine.
-The Nocatee vision was centered around a desire to transform the unique setting of the land into a place with a truly exceptional quality of living, while still preserving the area's peaceful beauty.
-By incorporating elements of "Smart Growth," Nocatee provides its residents with employment opportunities, shopping, schools, recreation and beautiful homes - everything needed for and exceptional quality of life.
+In addition, Nocatee is near beaches, golf courses, business parks and major airports in downtown Jacksonville and St. Augustine.

 History

-Nocatee's creator, The PARC Group, claims that its main goal is to create communities that balance the lifestyles of its residents.
+In 2005, Nocatee's creator The PARC Group, broke ground on the construction of the township.
 The PARC Groups's Chairman and CEO, Roger O'Steen, founded the group in 1989 and was directly involved with the development of Nocatee and many other communities.
-He had been named Northeast Developer of the Year in 2018, and The PARC Group has been claiming this title for a consecutive 12 years.

-Donna Lundgren, the manager for the Nocatee Welcome Center, explains that the actual word "Nocatee" has roots in Timucuan Indian and translates to "peaceful river".
-She also states that Nocatee is "approximately 25 square miles, 14,000 acres with over 60% of remaining preserve for conservation and preservation."

 Amenities

 Nocatee contains two large water parks, the Splash Park and Spray Park.
-Each has various features, such as pools, slides, and kid specific areas.
-The pool areas host various events throughout the year, such as Food Truck Friday, farmers' markets, holiday celebration, concerts, Easter egg hunts, and more community events.
+Each has pools, slides, and kid-specific areas.
+The pool areas host events throughout the year, such as Food Truck Friday, farmers' markets, holiday celebration, concerts, Easter egg hunts, and more community events.
 The community contains other amenities like parks, neighborhood pools, fitness centers, dog parks, a kayak launch, a nature preserve and a series of nature trails.
-Two new action slides will also be added to the Spray Park, making Nocatee the first master-planned community in Northeast Florida to feature adventure rides for residents.
-In addition, a family swimming pool will be constructed at the Spray Water Park, featuring shallow-water seating and a beach entry.
-A new serenity pool will be added at the community’s popular Splash Water Park, including separate restrooms and direct access to the bar and concessions.
-These new additions have an expected completion date of summer 2021.